FelixMoelder/ting/README.md

                                     clustering.
 If file does not exist it will automatically be generated.

-    --reference                     Reference file used for simulation of sample sets.
+    --reference                     Reference file of naive CDR3 amino acid sequences in fasta-format.
+                                    Used as control set by Fisher's exact test.

 Example: